 - Analyze the data - Produce the reports

 This page covers the first five steps.
-The Survey System's Tutorial Chapters 1 and 2 cover entering data and producing reports.
+The Survey System's Tutorial covers entering data and producing reports.

 The first step in any survey is deciding what you want to learn.
 The goals of the project determine whom you will survey and what you will ask them.
 If your goals are unclear, the results will probably be unclear.
 Some typical goals include learning more about: